medvedevgroup/TwoPaCo/README.md

 Where each pair "seq_id_i pos_j" corresponds to an occurence of the junction in sequence "seq_id_i" at position "pos_j".
 Sequence ids are just the numbers of sequences in the order they appear in the input.
-All numbers count from 0.
+All positions count from 0.

 License
 =======